aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

         # Route-Reflector router id.
         router_id: <str>

-        wan_path_groups:
+        # Path-groups through which the Route Reflector/Pathfinder is reached.
+        path_groups:

-            # Carrier name.
+            # Path-group name.
           - name: <str>

-            # The public IP address for this carrier.
+            # The public IP address of the Route Reflector for this path-group.
             ip_address: <str>
     ```